 What the developer can see

 Nothing.
-Coach has no backend.
+Aski has no backend.
 The developer does not operate any server that receives data from the app, does not embed any analytics SDK, crash reporter, advertising identifier, or third-party tracking library, and has no way to read your workouts, sessions, or health data.

 What the app reads from your iCloud Drive

-Coach reads workout JSON files from the folder
+Aski reads workout JSON files from the folder

-Coach/Documents/workouts/ in your own iCloud Drive.
+Aski/Documents/workouts/ in your own iCloud Drive.

 This is how AI-generated or hand-authored workouts get into the app —